 About the Author

-Today is my stop on the blog tour for Do No Harm by L V Hay.
-Thank you so much to Anne for organising the tour.
-Don't forget to check out the rest of the stops!
+Today is my stop on the blog tour for The Last Hunt by Deon Meyer!
+Thanks so much to Jenny for organising the tour, don’t forget to check out the rest of the stops!

 About the Author